-If there’s one thing that remains a constant in this world it’s that April showers always seem to bring May flowers.
-With spring fast approaching, many perennials can’t wait to break through their dirt beds and stretch their leaves out in the world.
+One constant in this world is that April showers always seem to bring May flowers.
+With spring fast approaching, many perennial flowers can’t wait to break through their dirt beds and stretch their leaves out in the world.

-If you’re looking to save time, money, and energy on your spring garden, perennials are certainly the way to go, because when it comes to the world of flowers, perennials are the gift that keeps on giving.
-Check out this list of perennial flowers that will bloom all spring long!
+If you’re looking to save time, money, and energy on your spring garden, perennials are the way to go.
+They are, after all, the gift that keeps on giving.
+Check out this list of perennial flowers that will bloom all spring long.

 - It’s a strong plant that’s highly disease resistant.